Search results for

 Vysor best screen recording apps for Android

 Screen recording on Android is a lot easier than it used to be.
-Back in the day, you needed an app or a capture card to do it.
-However, Google implemented native screen recording in Android Lollipop, and it’s something you can do on modern smartphones at the tap of a button.
+Back then, you needed an app or a capture card.
+However, Google implemented native screen recording in Android Lollipop, which you can do on modern smartphones at the tap of a button.
 You can usually find the screen record button in the quick settings.
 In any case, there are some use cases where an app is still preferable.
 That includes folks who want extra features and not just basic recording.
-Here are the best screen recording apps for Android that let you do more than just record your screen.
+Here are the best screen recording apps for Android that let you do more than record your screen.

 AZ Screen Recorder